2017 BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 - CLUB PARTICIPANT CHAMPIONSHIP

 Each individual will compete for points within your own club, with a grand championship to be decided at the Halloween Classic in mid-October.
 There will be a 1st, 2nd, 3rd, etc. individual ranking for each driver who competes in the each of the five categories throughout the season.
 A run-off will take place during the Classic in both the “SWEET SIXTEEN” (Silver level) or “DIRTY DOZEN” (Bronze and Copper level).
-The champion of each team will then return for the final run-off, where a Club Grand Champion will be crowned out of each team’s Classic Runoff winner.
+To qualify for runoff, a racer must run minimum of two Club events during season.
+The champion of each team will then return for the final run-off, where a Club Grand Champion will be crowned.
 The individual point’s chase will be open to each of these three categories throughout the first six events.
 Due to the remote possibility of inclement weather, we will enact what’s known as the Random Tech Card Draw if necessary.
-Following the “Draw”, the final round of the run-off will be run on the track (if weather permits).
+Following the “Draw”, the run-off final will be run on the track (if weather permits).
 A time run will not be guaranteed prior to runoff.

 - RUNOFF AT CLASSIC

 The MINIMUM number of racers for any individual club at the Classic is FIVE (5).
 It is the responsibility of your club captain or representative to field a team of 5 or more at Classic.
 A Combo Club division will be offered for clubs fielding 4 or fewer racers.
 The Combo Club class will be eligible to compete in the runoff providing the field includes greater than 5 racers.
-Only qualified racers may run for your club in the Runoff.
+Only qualified racers who have competed at a minimum of two (2) Club races during season may compete in Runoff.
 Please be aware that the entry fee (and crew pass) for the Classic is higher than a standard Club race.
 With your entry, you are eligible to run both the run-off and the Classic on Saturday/Sunday in the category you have signed-up for.

 - JOINING A CLUB